 ἦν: IAI 3s, εἰμί, 1) to be, to exist, to happen, to be present

 1. Perhaps it is just me, but here is a wonderful conjunction between Herod’s instruction to go to Bethlehem, which he had learned from the chief priests and scribes via the prophet Micah, and the star, which is not a typical player in Jewish or Christian piety.
-See my article below on how I see this text as potentially a place for conversation between people of faith and others.
+I see this text as a place for conversation between the Christian faith and other religious/mystical expressions.

-2. JESUS IDENTITY SIGHTING #6: The child (this time in Matthew’s words, not Herod’s)
+2. JESUS IDENTITY SIGHTING #6: The child (παιδίον, this time in Matthew’s words, not Herod’s.
+If it is an endearing term, it may be cynical in v.8 and genuine here.)

 3. The words often translated as “behold” and “saw” are different forms of the same verb.
 It might be captured by “Look!
 They looked …” or something to show the relationship.
 The particle “behold!” seems to be a way of bringing the reader more actively into the story, doesn’t it?
 It’s like a cameo reference from writer to reader, for us to participate with the Magi in beholding the star.